fheflo1/Rumex_Detection/README.md

-# Rumex_Detection
+# Rumex Detection from Drone Images
-Image analysis and machine learning.
-Rumex detection from drone images.
+A project in Data-Driven Image Analysis, aiming to detect Rumex (dock) in grassland drone imagery.